OpenPersonalAI/.github/profile/README.md

-## Open Personal AI is committed to building a personal AI for everyone.
+## Open Personal AI
+🌈Committed to building a personal AI for everyone.🌈

+🌈1.
+The AI will be personlised for you.

+🌈2.
+The AI will be completedly owned by yourself.

 <!--